What’s The Right Age To Start Grooming My Puppy At Home?

 So, you've just brought home a cute little puppy and you're already thinking about how to keep them looking their best.
-But when is the right time to start grooming your furry friend at home?
+But when is the right time to start grooming your at home?
 It's important to ensure that you're introducing grooming at the appropriate age to not only keep your pup looking clean and tidy but also to build a positive association with the grooming process.
 In this article, we'll explore when it's the perfect time to start grooming your puppy at home and how to make the experience enjoyable for both of you.
 So, grab a comb and let's get started!

 Choosing the Right Age